 Many businesses are looking for professionals that are the right match for their business.
-As businesses look how to recruit and build their teams in preparation for growth, they are seeking skilled and experienced candidates who can take the organisation forward.
+As businesses set about recruiting top talent and build their teams in preparation for growth, they are seeking skilled and experienced candidates who can take the organisation forward.

 First of all, your organisation has to give itself the best possible chance of receiving high-quality applications for job vacancies.
 If you want to bring in someone who can add significant value to your organisation, you've got to go and find them.
 This involves doing more than simply advertising a role on the internet and waiting for CVs to flood in.